 Paul Jason Lunn has worked with children and young adults with learning difficulties, autism and complex needs for 17 years as a support worker, senior support worker and team leader in residential care for Hesley Group in the UK.
 Paul is now a Learning and Development Lead for Hesley Group and is responsible for ensuring the group are compliant with Restraint Reduction Network standards in the delivery of TCI within the group.
 Paul oversees the group’s induction programme and several of the services within the group.

-William Martin, MHSA, has been working with children and families with special needs for over 30 years.
+William Martin, MHSA, has been working with children and families with special needs for over 40 years.
 He was the Executive Director of Waterford Country School, a nonprofit human service agency providing a multitude of services including residential treatment, emergency shelters, therapeutic boarding, foster care, special education, and outpatient services.
-Bill is a CARE implementer and a TCI instructor and is deeply involved in, and committed to TCI, TCIF, TCIS and the CARE and CARE program models.
+Bill is a CARE implementer and a TCI instructor and is deeply involved in, and committed to TCI, TCIF, TCIS and CARE program models.
 Bill has a Master’s degree in Human Service Administration and a Bachelor’s Degree in Social Work.

 Belinda Mayfield, BSocWk, PhD, is a Practice Consultant at Life Without Barriers, a role which supports practice quality at a program and system level.
 Belinda has over 40 years experience in the child protection and out of home care field.
 Belinda has a particular interest in evidence informed practice, which was the focus of her doctoral study and bridging the ‘know-do gap’.
 Belinda was initially responsible for leading the implementation of CARE in Life Without Barriers which commenced in October 2015 and has trained as a CARE Educator and TCI trainer, and now supports other agencies in Australia as a CARE consultant.